Transition Coaching Program

-Adjusting to university life in your first year can certainly be a challenge, especially as we find ourselves in an academic year like no other.
+Adjusting to university life in your first year can certainly be a challenge.
 Between your academic responsibilities, your commitments to family and friends, taking care of yourself and managing all the demands life throws your way, it’s common to feel overwhelmed and unsure of what to do next.

 With the support of the Transition Coaching Program, you can build the skills you need to meet and exceed your expectations, and help answer some incredibly important questions:

 - How do I make goals for myself and stick to them?

 - How do I better manage my time and get my work done?

 - How do I manage my stress during the school year?

 - How do I make new friends and get involved on campus?